Audace/audace.github.io/_posts/2014-12-30-reading-notes-in-spite-of-the-gods.md

 ---
 layout: post
-title: Reading Notes on *In Spite of the Gods* by Edward Luce
+title: Reading Notes&#58; In Spite of the Gods by Edward Luce
 comments: true
 ---